Sexuality is a mystery; it isn’t merely biological, for humans at least: there’s a spiritual dimension to us being male and female.

 For husbands, it’s sometimes as simple as just showing up.
 We don’t need to be perfect and flawless, to have all the answers and make everything right.
 Often, just being present and available to our wives, joining them in the journey, letting them occupy our minds and hearts as we walk through life with them … it’s what they’re looking for in us.

 For wives, sometimes it’s as simple as being silent when we’d rather criticize, trusting God and saying, “Yes Sir!” when he asks something non-sinful of us and we’d rather not.
-Think of God saying, “Well done, thou good and faithful servant,” (Mt 25:23) rather than short term convenience.
+Think of God saying, “Well done, thou good and faithful servant,” (Mt 25:23) rather than short-term inconvenience.

 Many, if not most of the problems I see in our world stem from us rejecting our God-given roles in marriage.
 Just imagine the blessed world God’s called us to, if we all did what He says.
 Ponder the life He desires for us, if we were all found faithful here.
 Wouldn’t it be awesome?